ZetaGo-Aurum/AleoPantest/INDEX.md

 ## 🎊 THANK YOU!

-Thank you for using AloPantest v2.0.
+Thank you for using AleoPantest v2.0.
 We hope this documentation index helps you navigate our comprehensive guides!

 **Start with:** [README_START_HERE.md](README_START_HERE.md)